-Borrowing cost are capitalized on PPE & on Asset under construction (CWIP).
-Financial Year March 31, 2023 - Rs.
-32.79 lakhs, March 31, 2022 - Nil The CWIP includes advances paid for purchase of capital goods from suppliers.
+1 Borrowing cost are capitalized on PPE & on Asset under construction (CWIP).
+Financial Year March 31, 2024 - Rs 272.91 Lakhs

+March 31, 2023 - Rs.
+32.79 lakhs,

-Charge on PPE - Land & Building are subject to first charge to secure bank loans.
+- 2 The CWIP includes advances paid for purchase of capital goods from suppliers.
+Also, Construction is on time and cost incurred is within the budgeted limits. - 3 Charge on PPE Land & Building are subject to first charge to secure bank loans.
 Respective vehicles are also subject to charge to secure the loans availed to acquire the same.